1913–1939 Llanelly Borough Council elections: 1925 Llanelly Borough Council election

-All three wards wre contested and local press coverage focused on the more radical elements within the Labour campaign with Enoch Collins being described as an avowed Communist.
+All three wards were contested and local press coverage focused on the more radical elements within the Labour campaign with Enoch Collins being described as an avowed Communist.
 Th outcome was a net loss of one Labour seat.
 While Labour held both setas in Ward Three the more moderate Tom Charles was ousted in Ward Two.
 Press attention locally focused on the defeat of Neft and Collins in Ward One while it was claimed that Charles would have held his seat had he stood as an Independent.